by Marc A. Pitman, FundraisingCoach.com

 I often get asked by board members of start-up nonprofits how to ask for money.
 The panic of making budget seems to make raising money impossible without knowing someone rich and famous like Bill Gates or Warren Buffet.

 But fundraising isn’t impossible.
 It can actually be an incredibly exciting adventure.
 Here is a simple plan on how to do fundraising I recommend to my clients.
 It can get you off to a good start and keep being used for years to come.
 To keep it easy, I implore them to “Get R.E.A.L.”

-The basic model I use for asking is the acronym R.E.A.L.: Research, Engage, Ask, and Love.
+The basic model I use for asking for money is the acronym R.E.A.L.: Research, Engage, Ask, and Love.

 The first step of research is to find out how much you need to raise.
 This may seem obvious but my experience is that most groups never put a specific dollar amount on their need.

 Once that need is determined, it’s important to research how many gifts you’ll need.
 If you’re attempting to raise $100,000, the knee-jerk reaction will probably be “We just need to find 100 people that will give us $1,000.”
 As nice as that seems, decades of fundraising experience show that that simply isn’t how it works.